klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 The URL to the Puhuri portal is: [puhuri-portal.neic.no](https://puhuri-portal.neic.no/).

-Puhuri can be used to check your remaining project resources, but once your user account on LUMI is created it is very easy to do this on the command line with the `lumi-workspaces` command.
+Puhuri can be used to check your remaining project resources, but once your user account on LUMI is created, it is very easy to do this on the command line with the `lumi-workspaces` command.

 Web links